zoltanszalontay/zoltanszalontay.github.io/terms-of-service.md

 Questions about the Terms of Service should be sent to us at zoltansz@truepositive.eu.

-Last updated: December 21, 2019
+Last updated: November 12, 2023